 Storms damage Arkansas apartments, leave damage in South

-PINE BLUFF, Ark. – Several people were injured when a possible tornado tore the roof off an Arkansas apartment building, part of a powerful line of thunderstorms that was dumping more rain Thursday on waterlogged areas throughout the nation's midsection.
+PINE BLUFF, Ark. – Several people were injured when a tornado damaged two apartment complexes in Arkansas, part of a powerful line of thunderstorms that was dumping more rain Thursday on waterlogged areas throughout the nation's midsection.

 The severe weather moved eastward after forcing people from their homes in Kansas, soaking Houston once again , and straining levees along the surging Mississippi River on Wednesday.

-The flooding has caused billions of dollars of damage to farmland, homes and businesses across the Midwest, with some rivers above flood stage for more than six weeks now.
+Flooding has caused billions of dollars of damage to farmland, homes and businesses across the Midwest, with some rivers above flood stage for more than six weeks now.

-The National Weather Service issued flood warnings as more than 5 inches of rain fell in parts of Mississippi.
+The National Weather Service issued flood warnings as more than 5 inches (127 millimeters) of rain fell in parts of Mississippi.
 The downpours swelled streams and made driving difficult.

+Fear of flooding in the Houston area grew throughout Thursday evening as steady downpours overwhelmed some roadside storm drains.

+According to the Harris County Flood Warning System website , almost 5 inches (127 millimeters) of rain had fallen in the first 90 minutes of the storm Thursday evening at the Barker and Addicks flood-control dams on Houston's western outskirts.

 Trees were down in north Alabama after the storm system moved through, prompting multiple tornado warnings.
 No injuries were reported but officials said several farm buildings were damaged.

-In Arkansas, about 150 people were displaced Wednesday after the storm ripped the roof from an apartment complex in Pine Bluff, about 40 miles southeast of Little Rock.
+In Arkansas, authorities said about 150 people were displaced Wednesday after the storm hit apartment buildings and ripped off a roof in Pine Bluff, about 40 miles (64 kilometers) southeast of Little Rock.

-Pine Bluff Police Chief Kelvin Sergeant said there was extensive damage to buildings, and four injuries at the apartment.

-"One of those is probably going to be pretty severe," Sergeant said of the injured people.
-"Three others walked out of the scene, and we may have had one who was having chest pains."
+Pine Bluff Police Chief Kelvin Sergeant said four people were hurt, according to the Arkansas Democrat-Gazette.
+"One of those is probably going to be pretty severe," he said.

+The weather service confirmed Thursday that the damage was caused by a small tornado that touched down for less than a minute Wednesday night.
+Meteorologist Thomas Jones said two apartment complexes were damaged.

 Resident Carla Jackson told the Arkansas Democrat-Gazette that she heard a loud boom and that the storm moved in quickly.